harshan92/harshan92/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Virtual Systems Solutions(Pvt) Ltd.
 - 🌱 I’m currently learning Flutter, Laravel, Django and etc.
-- ⚡ I have more than 2year experience in IT industry as a Softwarw enginner.
+- ⚡ I have more than 2year experience in IT industry as a Software enginner.
-- 🤔 I like to greatest Software Engineer in the world.
+- 🤔 I like to be a greatest and successful Software Engineer in the world.
+- 😄 I want to make happy my customers and users by doing or making software products.
 <!--
 **harshan92/harshan92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.